pedroveneziano/js-fall-2014/homework/wk1.md

 - Open it in Finder and resize it so it takes up the right half of your screen.
 - Open Terminal.app (type command+space and type Terminal to find it in spotlight) and resize it so it takes up the left half of your screen.

-It should look like this.
+Your colors and fonts might be different, but it should look like something like this:

 ![screen shot](https://github.com/miniatureape/js-fall-2014/raw/master/assets/images/command-line-setup.png "Screenshot of command line setup")